ericfarng/fullstack_boilerplate/SOLUTION.md

 * "Confirm" button added to improve UX flow.

 * LLM Integration: I couldn't get your endpoint to work, so I used my own OpenAI API key.
-The implementation is in LlmService.ts.
+The implementation is in `LlmService.ts`.

-** In the future, we could also use the LLM to generate an ideal answer that a human can validate—enabling both comparison and explanation-based feedback.
+*  In the future, we could also use the LLM to generate an ideal answer that a human can validate—enabling both comparison and explanation-based feedback.

 #### State Management (Partially Implemented)
 I understand state management is one of the grading criteria, likely tied to the ability to resume a quiz where a user left off.
 I focused instead on completing the LLM integration, but here’s how I would implement the resume flow:

-1. Skip authentication for now—use a simple user_email field.
+1. Skip authentication for now—use a simple `user_emai`l field.
-2. After each question, save the response to the user_answer table.
+2. After each question, save the response to the `user_answer` table.
-3. When a user returns, hit a /question/resume endpoint to load the next unanswered question.
+3. When a user returns, hit a `/question/resume` endpoint to load the next unanswered question.
 4. Any "immediate feedback" logic would continue to be calculated in the backend controller.